-Schedule Planner is a tool designed to assist students with creating an ideal class schedule, taking in to account any other regularly scheduled events or day/time preferences a student may have.
-Please see our instructions for using Student Schedule Planner.
+Plan Ahead is a tool designed to assist students with creating an ideal class schedule, taking in to account any other regularly scheduled events or day/time preferences a student may have.
+Please see our instructions for using Plan Ahead.

 Students begin receiving notifications through emails and My Messages in MyUWF pertaining to registration for the upcoming semester approximately three weeks prior to registration.
 These notifications include information about the registration process including Time Tickets, Advising PINs, and Holds.

 Time Tickets: Students are assigned a Time Ticket indicating the starting day and time that their registration is available.
 Registration begins at 8 A.M. during the first week of registration.
 For more information go to Time Tickets.